 1. Utility's responsibility.
-In urban areas with well defined streets, the utility shall furnish and install at its own expense, for the purpose of connecting its distribution system to customer premises, that portion of service pipe from its main to the property line or to and including the curb stop and curb box if used.
-The curb stop may be installed at a convenient place between property line and curb.
+When a utility establishes new service to a customer or an existing service line is repaired or replaced, the utility shall furnish and install at its own expense, for the purpose of connecting its distribution system to customer premises, the service line from its main to the meter, including the curb stop and curb box if used.
 If meters are located outdoors, the curb box and curb stop may be omitted if meter installation is provided with a stopcock and connection to the distribution main is made with a service tee that incorporates a positive shutoff device that can be operated with ordinary, readily available tools and the service tee is not located under pavement.

 2. Customer's responsibility.
-The customer, or the company at its option and with commission approval, shall furnish and lay necessary pipe to make the connection from curb stop to place of consumption and shall keep the service line in good repair and in accordance with reasonable requirements of the utility's rules and the commission's administrative regulations.
+The customer shall furnish and install necessary pipe to make the connection from the meter to place of consumption and shall keep the line in good repair and in accordance with reasonable requirements of the utility's rules and 807 KAR Chapter 5.